-Skin Cancer in Washington, DC
+Skin Cancer Screening in Washington, DC

 Board Certified Dermatologists are highly trained experts in the diagnosis and treatment of skin cancer.
 Through years of training and experience, dermatologists are able to differentiate many forms of skin cancer from non-cancerous lesions.
 Over the past decade, new instruments and techniques have been developed, such as dermoscopy, which aid dermatologists in the diagnosis and exclusion of skin cancers by allowing high powered in-office magnification of lesions.
 These new technical advancements have improved the detection of skin cancers while simultaneously decreasing the number of biopsies performed on benign lesions.